The best tweakments for amazing results without cosmetic surgery—including celeb secret EmSculpt

 Have you ever considered a tweakment, a.k.a. having a bit of 'work' done?
 We're talking about small, minimally invasive refreshment procedures rather than surgical intervention.
 This beauty buzzword is a growing interest across the professional aesthetic industry and covers treatments including Botox, LED, laser, facial fillers, body tightening services, and more.

 Tweakments are often seen as a stepping stone between products and surgery—when even the best eye cream or cellulite creams aren't hitting the spot for results, but eye lift surgery or liposuction aren't things you are keen to explore.
 Think more than a facial, less than a scalpel and you're on the right track.
-Compared to surgeries, tweakments like Ultherapy and baby Botox are relatively affordable, with no anesthetic or scars, and boast of minimal to no downtime.
+Compared to surgeries, tweakments like the VI Peel, Ultherapy and EMSculpt Neo are relatively affordable, with no anesthetic or scars, and boast of minimal to no downtime.

 As skin tweakments continue to become more effective and popular, there has been a resulting drop in demand for cosmetic surgeries.
 Data released by the British Association of Aesthetic Plastic Surgeons (BAPPS) annual audit showed that cosmetic operations dropped by 7.5% in 2020, continuing a downward trend we have seen for several years now.
 This makes sense—why accept the risks, costs, pain, and permanence of rhinoplasty (down 14% year on year) when a 15-minute non-surgical nose job using facial filler could bring equally satisfying results?